 The Amazon DSP retargeting capabilities can help you:

-If you’re hoping to increase sales, brand awareness, and exposure, Amazon DSP may be a great option for you.
-To learn more about how you can grow your eCommerce brand, get in touch today.
+If you’re hoping to increase sales, new customer acquisition, and exposure, Amazon DSP may be a great option for you.
+To learn more about how you can grow your ecommerce brand, get in touch today.